Staff

 University of Wisconsin, Madison, B.S.

-University of California, San Francisco Ph.D.
+UC San Francisco Ph.D.

 Renovis, Inc. Scientist